improve-ai/swift-ranker/README.md

 // It is very unlikely that the model will be loaded by the time this is called,
-// so "Hello World" would be returned and tracked as the decision greeting = model.chooseFrom([“Hello World”, “Howdy World”, “Yo World”]).get() ...
+// so "Hello World" would be returned and tracked as the decision greeting = model.chooseFrom([“Hello World”, “Howdy World”, “Yo World”]).get()
-// other threads can make decisions at any time and if the model is loaded will get AI decisions
 ```

 ## Tracking & Training Models